 Full abdominoplasty – routinely accompanied by liposuction

-Dr. Barnouti will make a long incision across the abdomen, running from hip bone to hip bone and within the pubic area.
-This is normally done so that the future scar will be covered by swimwear or underwear and you will be asked to wear your usual underwear so Dr Barnouti can get the scar in the right place.
+Dr Barnouti will make a long incision across the pubic area from hip bone to hip bone.
+This is normally done so the scar will be covered by swimwear or underwear.
+You’ll be asked to wear your usual underwear so he can get the scar in the right place.

-If required a second round incision is then created around the umbilicus (tummy button), to free the navel from its surrounding tissue.
+If required, a second incision is then created around the umbilicus, to free the navel from its surrounding tissue.

 Next Dr Barnouti will separate the skin from the abdominal wall right up to the ribcage and pull back the resulting flap to show the vertical muscles in the abdomen.
-These muscles will be tightened by drawing them in together and stitching them into position.
-The skin flap is then stretched back down and the excess skin is removed.
+These muscles will be tightened by drawing them together and stitching them into position.
+The skin flap is then stretched back down and loose skin is removed.

 Finally, the incisions will be stitched together and dressings applied.
-If there is any excess fluid a tube may be used to drain it off.
+If required a tube may be inserted to drain excess fluid.

-The tummy tuck procedure takes three hours and requires a one or two day hospital stay.
+The procedure takes three hours and requires a one or two-day hospital stay.

 Mini abdominoplasty – routinely accompanied by liposuction

-If you are suitable for a mini abdominoplasty or mini tummy tuck, the skin is separated only as far as the navel rather than up to the ribcage, the incision is much shorter and it may not even be necessary to move the navel at all.
+If you are suitable for this procedure, the skin is separated only as far as the navel rather than up to the ribcage.
+The incision is much shorter and it may not even be necessary to move the navel at all.
 You may also go home the same day of surgery.

-After abdominoplasty, a special compression bandage must be worn for four to six weeks.
+After surgery, a special compression bandage must be worn for four to six weeks.